SimeonHristov99/FP_CS_24-25/README.md

 7. If you can't solve a task, skip it - continue with the rest.
 8. After you've solved as much as you could, submit an email, highlighting what you tried and what your idea was.

-### 14. Can I use external help - for example, repos/solutions from other current/previous students?
+### 14. Can I use external help - for example, repos/solutions from other current/previous year students?

 No. Just ask me when you need help.
 I'll help you more than everything you can access via Internet * `100`.
-Don't believe it - try me ^_^ (also, asking previous students may help)!
+Don't believe it - try me ^_^ (also, asking previous year students may help)!